 Injured and need a lawyer?
 Call Michigan Auto Law

 If you have been injured in a motor vehicle crash and you have questions about your legal rights to compensation under the at-fault driver’s third party car insurance, you can call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our experienced auto accident attorneys.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.